bhauman/figwheel-main/docs/README.md

 #### Robust connection

 Figwheel's connection is fairly robust.
 I have experienced figwheel sessions that have lasted for days through multiple OS sleeps.
-You can also use figwheel like a REPL if you are OK with using `print` to output the evaluation results to the browser console.

 #### Message broadcast